matiaspakua/tech.notes.io/pages/general_topic/specialization_building_cloud_computing_solutions_at_scale.md

 - **Nine Nines**: It’s a measure of the durability or availability of a system.
 The more nines, the more reliable the system is.
 For instance, “Five Nines” (99.999%) means the system is guaranteed to be operational 99.999% of the time.

 - **Importance**: High availability is crucial in today’s digital age where any downtime can lead to significant losses.
 Therefore, systems are designed to be resilient with redundancies to reduce the chances of downtime.

-- **Chat Support**: The text also mentions a chat support feature, indicating the system’s commitment to provide immediate assistance to users.

 ## Python Debugging